|Utility:||Basic or Auxiliary|

 Squat down as far as possible while keeping leg elevated off of floor.
 Keep supporting knee pointed same direction as foot supporting.
 Raise body back, up to original position until knee and hip of supporting leg is straight.
 Repeat and continue with opposite leg.

 Supporting knee should point same direction as foot throughout movement.
 Dismounting can be achieved by placing elevated leg down and walking backward until body is upright.
+This exercise can be performed on TRXⓇ style suspension trainer or adjustable length gymnastics rings.
 Also known as Suspended Pistol Squat.

 Range of motion will be improved with greater leg strength and glute flexibility.
 Significant spinal flexion is acceptable form in full range single leg squat.
 Erector Spinae becomes a stabilizer if spine is kept straight.